react-declarative/react-declarative/docs/Readme.md

 ## Using with AI

-Open [https://www.bing.com/chat](https://www.bing.com/chat) and select one of these files.
+Open [https://www.bing.com/chat](https://www.bing.com/chat) and select one of these samples.
 Use the next prompt.
 Check the code with [the playground](https://react-declarative-playground.github.io/)

 ![prompt](./images/prompt.png)